wafy80/acestream-scraper/README.md

 - Make sure the local directory containing the configuration and database files exists before running the Docker container.
 - If the configuration file (`config.json`) does not exist, the application will create it with default values.
+- The container now includes ZeroNet support out of the box
+- ZeroNet ports (43110 and 43111) are required for proper functionality
+- Configuration files are persisted through the mounted volume

 ## Contributing